The official main CRFG website here: http://www.crfg.org

 Scion Exchange, Summer Tree Sale, Apple Press reservatons, Burbank Farm and SSU Liaison:

-(members contact David for rootstocks or Keith for grafted trees being grown for the club in 5 gal pots and the "fruit salad tree" demos)
+(members contact David for rootstocks or Keith for grafted trees being grown for the club in 5 gal pots)

 contact them to get on-or-off the emailing list, change to daily digest or with suggestions or complaints

 or go to http://groups.google.com/group/recrfg to apply or to view archives of past discussions